Tennessee Nursing Programs and Degrees Guide

 Tennessee Tech University

 Tennessee Tech University’s Bachelor of Science in Nursing (BSN) program requires students to complete all prerequisite and general coursework in the first two years of the program.
 Students then apply to the nursing major and are chosen largely based on their grade point average.
-Nursing curriculum spans two years and consists of coursework, labs, and clinical practicums.
+The nursing curriculum spans two years and consists of coursework, labs, and clinical practicums.
 Nursing students may want to join such campus organizations as the TTU Student Nurses Association or, if academically eligible, the Iota Beta Chapter of Sigma Theta Tau, the honor society for nursing students.
 Graduates of the BSN program are eligible to sit for National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Marian University at St. Thomas Health

-Master’s in Nursing Programs in Tennessee
+Master’s in Nursing Programs

 University of Tennessee